smartemailing/types/README.md

 like indentation or line breaks.

 3) `bin/cs`
-This will run another code style check thaw will you about problems that must be fixed manually.
+This will run another code style check that will notify you about problems that must be fixed manually.
 Please, fix them, and re-run the command.